When is the best time to visit Italy?

 But times are changing.

-While I once would have recommended late spring as the best time to visit Italy, 2023 has squashed that dream.
+While I once would have recommended late spring as the best time to visit Italy, 2023 squashed that dream.

 In this post, I’ll be sharing my honest thoughts on when is the best time to visit Italy.
 Suffice it to say, the information will differ depending on your subjective tastes and travel situation.